-3.2 Validation of the Calibration Database Performance Prior to Usage

-It is important to recognize that in the early years of CSV, prior to the population of the calibration database (Sections 10.4-10.6), each observation will need to observe calibrators for all calibration quantities.
-Once the database begins to be populated, each observation will still need to observe calibrators for any quantity that sufficient calibration cannot be obtained from the database and shown to be reliable.
+3.2 Validation of the Calibration Database Performance Prior to Usage calibrators for any quantity that sufficient calibration cannot be obtained from the database and shown to be reliable.
 The process of proving that the database entries are reliable will require a period where database entries are available, but the on-sky calibration scans are still obtained.
 We envision that during the trial validation period of the database, the science pipeline recipes will pre-apply the database calibration, but still solve for the calibration tables of those quantities and present and assess the residual solutions, which in principle should be zero phase and unity gain.
 Only after reliable calibration from the database has been demonstrated for a specific calibration type (via this quantitative comparison of pipeline reduction of datasets that did observe all necessary calibrator types) will those associated calibrator scans be removed from the default generation of standard science SBs.
+However, even after this milestone is passed, it will be prudent for long duration SBs (e.g., several hours) to continue to include at least one bright (bandpass/polarization) calibrator in order to help diagnose any unexpected problems in the dataset and perhaps recover the science data, which might otherwise be lost.
 For non-standard modes still under commissioning [AD10], the use of the calibration database for a specific calibration intent will be decided on a case-by-case basis.